vishnuathreya28/ForexConvertor/README.md

 4. rate limiting is defined in rateLimitMiddleware.js you can define the number of times a user can access the APi using this

+in redis if you ping you get pong